ez9115/GT-CS6310-Team27-Project3/README.txt

 -p  set the Presentation to run in its own thread
 -r  set the Presentation to have the initiative
 -t  set the Simulation to have the initiative
--b # set the buffer length to an integer of value #
+-b # set the buffer length to a positive integer of value #